 The Source Hiking Trail and Rekindling Romance in Nevis

-I never had any intention of hiking when I traveled to Nevis last month.
-After all, I was staying at the posh Nisbet Plantation Beach Club, the #1 Caribbean property on Travel + Leisure’s prestigious World’s Best List for 2010.
+I never had any intention of tackling The Source hiking trail (or any other hiking trail) on my first trip to Nevis.
+After all, I was staying at the posh Nisbet Plantation Beach Club.
 I anticipated a long weekend of relaxing, fine dining, and pampering at the hands of the wonderful staff of this legendary property…and not much else.

-At the same time, though, I had EVERY intention of doing whatever my wife, Kelly, wanted to do on this trip.
-It’s rare that Kelly gets to tag along on my travel adventures, and considering I missed our 10th wedding anniversary while enjoying one such adventure last November, I felt it best that I remain 100% open and amenable to her whims lest I be cast out on a long solo hike off a short cliff.
+At the same time, though, I had EVERY intention of doing whatever the wife wanted to do on this trip.
+It’s rare that the wife gets to tag along on my travel adventures.
+Considering I missed our 10th wedding anniversary while enjoying one such recent adventure, I felt it best that I remain 100% open and amenable to her whims.
+You know, lest I be cast out on a long solo hike off a short cliff.

 The minute the dinner conversation on our first night at Nisbet turned to talk of a thrilling mountain hike to a mysterious place known simply as The Source, I knew that my relaxing weekend was over before it even began.

-You see, Kelly loves to hike.
+You see, the wife loves to hike.
 She’s from Pennsylvania where hiking opportunities are plentiful.
 We live in South Florida where there are, essentially, none.
-Just hearing about The Source lit a fire in her eyes that I hadn’t seen since we hiked Hawk Mountain in PA some 15 or so years ago.
+Just hearing about The Source lit a fire in her eyes that I hadn’t seen since we hiked Hawk Mountain in PA many years ago.
 The pampering would have to wait.

-Lucky for us, Reggie had just taken a couple of friends up to The Source a few days prior to our arrival and was anxious to return.
+Lucky for us, Reggie had just taken a couple of friends up to The Source a few days prior to our arrival.
+He could vouch for the condition of the trail and was anxious to hike it again.
 We quickly made arrangements, and two mornings later we were off!

 What is The Source

-So what is The Source?
+So, what is The Source?
 Essentially, it’s the spot high up in the clouds along the slopes of Mt.
 Nevis (elevation: 3,232 feet) where the island’s fresh spring water emerges from the ground.
-The trail appears on Nevis maps dating back to the 1600s when some very industrious, strong, and incredibly determined Brits constructed an iron pipeline to bring the water from its source high in the mountain to the populace living below.
+The trail appears on Nevis maps dating back to the 1600s.
+We can thank the British for constructing the iron pipeline.
+To this day, it continues to bring water from on high at The Source to the populace living below.
 The trail follows the pipe and is still used by local workers to access the pipe to make repairs today.

 The Source trail starts out quite wide at the bottom with the only challenges for us being the muddy ground and uneven footing on slick, moss-covered rocks of varying sizes.
-It’s shady for the most part, not too steep, and if you’re lucky you may spot some wild monkeys along the way.
+It’s shady for the most part, and not too steep.
+If you’re lucky, you may even spot some wild monkeys along the way.
 Nice and fairly easy.

-The hike back is just as challenging as the way up, but if you’re smart, you’ll at least have a full bottle of Nevis’ finest spring water to cool your thirst all the way down the mountain.
+The hike back is just as challenging as the way up.
+If you’re smart, though, you’ll have a full bottle of Nevis’ finest spring water to cool your thirst all the way down.

-As for me, I survived The Source trail just fine – no scrapes, falls, or faintings.
-My wife did even better, emerging from the four-hour hike with nary a stain on her white shorts (not recommended).
+The wife did even better, emerging from the four-hour hike with nary a stain on her white shorts.
+(Not recommended.)

-As she nibbled on a piece of fresh sour-sop picked along the trail near the end of our adventure, I noticed another fire in her eyes.
-This one clearly had nothing to do with hiking, though… I knew then that all was forgiven, thanks to my new friend, Reggie, and some quality time in the wilds of the Nevis jungle.
+As she nibbled on a piece of fresh sour-sop picked along the trail, I noticed another fire in her eyes.
+This one clearly had nothing to do with hiking, though… I knew then that all was forgiven, thanks to Reggie and the wilds of the Nevis jungle.